haceworld/University-of-Electronic-Science-and-Technology-of-China-Bachelor-Thesis-Overleaf/README.md

 # Structural display of the thesis contents
 On opening the 'chapter' folder, each chapter is organized in a file called .tex (eg c2.tex).

-Opening the pic' folder, each chapter folder has its own folder  wherein are attached images/diagraams in any extension format (.png/.jpg).
+On opening the 'pic' folder, each chapter folder has its own folder wherein are attached images/diagrams in any extension format (.png/.jpg).

 ![environment](https://user-images.githubusercontent.com/61402731/150673083-42579b54-8d25-4c48-a351-3063d8382f2f.png)